 A pull buoy is a great tool for both beginners and advanced swimmers.
 I can’t recommend it enough.
-A pull buoy is a piece of foam, that you put between your legs.
-It takes your focus off your legs, and you will be placed more stably in the water, so you can focus on technique, upper body fitness, and breathing.
+A pull buoy is a piece of foam that you put between your legs.
+It takes your focus off your legs, and you will be placed more stably in the water so that you can focus on technique, upper body fitness, and breathing.

 The feeling of swimming with a pull buoy is quite similar to the feeling that a wetsuit gives you.
 It’s simply easier.
 You will drift with almost no energy, and you will be able to focus more.